 Wesley Yin-Poole, Deputy Editor - Final Fantasy XII: Revenant Wings - DS.

-Nick Peres, Video Producer - Sensible World of Soccer, Xbox 360.
+Nick Peres, Video Producer - Ultimate Mortal Kombat 3, Xbox LIVE Arcade.

-Simon Hunter, Associate Video Producer - Poker Smash, Xbox 360.
+Simon Hunter, Associate Video Producer - Puzzle Quest: Challenge of the Warlords, Xbox LIVE Arcade.